kgolid/cellular-automata-post/readme.md

 ![From number to rule](https://i.ibb.co/kHg2wbX/cell1.png)

-Any number in the interval from 0 up to (but not including) 256 can be represented in binary using only 8 digits (first arrow above).
+Any number in the interval from 0 through 255 can be represented in binary using only 8 digits (first arrow above).
 Furthermore, we can give each of these 8 digits an index based on their positioning (second arrow).
 These indices will naturally range between 0 and 7, which coincidentally are numbers that can be represented in binary using only 3 digits (third arrow).
 By interpreting these 3 digits as input, and the corresponding digit from our original number as output, we get the tertiary function we are looking for (fourth arrow).

 ## Generating rules

-Let's implement the above interpretation as a higher-order function `get_rule` that takes a number between 0 and 256 as its input and returns the ECA rule corresponding to that number.
+Let's implement the above interpretation as a higher-order function `get_rule` that takes a number between 0 and 255 as its input and returns the ECA rule corresponding to that number.

 We want it to work somewhat like this: